 Like flex and vacation time, effective parental leave policies should be customized for each individual company.
 But to be effective and avoid potential discrimination lawsuits, policies should avoid distinguishing between a “primary” and “secondary” caregiver.
 According to HBR, the most equitable family leave policies include:

 - Disability leave for employees who are physically unable to work due to pregnancy, childbirth, or related medical conditions

 - Parental leave that’s equally available to all employees, regardless of gender or caregiver status

 - All new parents—mothers and fathers, biological and adoptive, LGBT, salaried and hourly—without requiring that employees first prove themselves to be primary caregivers

 Overall, paid family leave is beneficial to employees, a company’s bottom line, and the economy overall.
 Research published by the New America Foundation reported that workplaces with parental leave policies are 60% more likely to report above-average financial performance than companies without such policies.

-As companies set or revise workplace policies that can be a better fit for their employees’ lives and support work/life integration, they can do so with an eye towards building their employer brand and attracting and retaining current employees.
+As companies set or revise flexible time off policies that can be a better fit for their employees’ lives and support work/life integration, they can do so with an eye towards building their employer brand and attracting and retaining current employees.
 For a deeper look at how the need for flexibility is reshaping the modern workplace and how companies can integrate it into their culture, download Managed by Q’s 2019 workplace trends report.